GuitarML/NeuralPi/README.md

 The bare bones pedal can be built for around $120.

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/neuralpi_pic.jpg)
+This is the normal VST3 plugin, which can be compiled for Windows/Mac/Linux using JUCE.
+It includes a model import feature, dropdown menu, and gain/level controls.
+The plugin compiled for Elk Audio OS is headless, meaning there is no GUI.

 ## Installing the plugin

 For the cross-compiled Raspberry Pi / Elk Audio OS compatible VST3 plugin, download [here](https://github.com/GuitarML/NeuralPi/releases/tag/v1.0).

 WARNING: The audio output of the NeuralPi is at line level.
 Guitar amplifiers expect a low level electric guitar signal (instrument level).
 When using the NeuralPi with a guitar amp, start with the master volume at 0 and SLOWLY increase from there.

+## To Do

+Currently, the NeuralPi plugin has no user controls.
+It runs a single model that can be swapped out before running the plugin.
+The next step is to add user controls via OSC messages, so that a remote instance of the plugin can control the NeuralPi over Wifi.
+These controls will include Gain/Volume, EQ, and model selection.

+Elk Audio OS also supports physical controls through [Sensei](https://github.com/elk-audio/sensei).
+Gain/Volume and EQ knobs can be added, as well as a LCD screen for selecting different models.
+One could build an actual guitar pedal with NeuralPi and any number of other digital effects and controls.

 ## Info
 The neural network is a re-creation of the LSTM inference model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)